dotnet/runtime/docs/design/features/native-hosting.md

 After this step it should be possible for the native host to inspect and potentially modify runtime properties.
 APIs like `hostfxr_get_runtime_property_value` and similar described below are an example of this.

 ### Loading managed code
 This step might be "virtual" in the sense that it's a way to setup the context for the desired functionality.
 In several scenarios it's not practical to be able to perform this step in separation from the "execute code" step below.
-The goal of this step is to determine which managed code to load and where it should be loaded, and to setup the correct inputs so that runtime can perform the right dependency resolution.
+The goal of this step is to determine which managed code to load, where it should be loaded into, and to setup the correct inputs so that runtime can perform the right dependency resolution.

 The main functionality this step should provide is to determine which assembly load context will be used for loading which code:
 * Load all managed code into the default load context